Itching to get your kick on? Here’s a full breakdown on the best kickboards for swimming.

 1. The Traditional Kick Board (the Tombstone)

-This is the kickboard we all know and love (and hate), and it’s the type of board that fills the equipment bins at our local pools.
+This is the swim kickboard we all know and love (and hate), and it’s the type of board that fills the equipment bins at our local pools.

 While they vary in exact size (Dolfin used to make a massive one that would reach from my fingertips to my sternum, sending me hydroplaning across the water), they all look like, well, tombstones.